tangentsoft/pidp8i/README.md

 ### --os8-minimal

-If you set this flag, it sets all `--enable-os8-*` flags to false and all `--disable-os8-*` flags to true.
-If you give this along with any `--enable-os8-*` option, minimal mode overrides it.
-Alas, the only way to get "minimal plus one or two features" is to explicitly disable all of the optional OS/8 features you don't want.
+This sets all `--enable-os8-*` flags to false and all `--disable-os8-*` flags to true.
+This mode overrides any `--enable-os8-*` flag, so if you want a minimal install plus just one or two features, it’s simplest to give this flag and then use [our package manager][os8pkg] to add in the elements you want rather than pass a bunch of `--disable-os8-*` options.

-This flag's name is aspirational, not a promise of an ideal: our current "minimal" installation could still be stripped down some more.
-We expect to add more `--disable-os8-*` flags later to reduce the delta between the ideal "minimal OS/8" and our current offering.
-These options would then be included in `--os8-minimal`.
-An example of this is OS/8's BASIC interpreter, which currently cannot be left out.
+This option may not do some things you think it should:

-This option does not control some things you might think it should:
+1. This flag's name is aspirational, not a promise of an ideal: our current "minimal" installation could be stripped down further.
+For example, we currently have no way to leave out OS/8's BASIC interpreter, even though no core OS services depend on it.

-1. This option does not affect the `--lowercase` option because that affects only OS/8's command interpreter and OS/8's BASIC implementation, so we deem it to be orthogonal to the purpose of the `--os8-minimal` flag, which only affects the optional post-`BUILD` features.
+2. This option does not affect [the `--lowercase` option](#lowercase) because that affects only OS/8's command interpreter and OS/8's BASIC implementation, so we deem it to be orthogonal to the purpose of the `--os8-minimal` flag, which only affects the optional post-`BUILD` features.
 You may therefore wish to give `--lowercase=none` along with `--os8-minimal`.

-2. This option does not affect `--disable-os8-src`, because it only suppresses optional features in the primary bootable OS/8 media.
+3. This option does not affect `--disable-os8-src`, because it only suppresses optional features in the primary bootable OS/8 media.
 If you want minimal OS/8 boot media without a separate source code data disk, give this option as well.

-3. Although this option disables *display* of the `INIT.TX` file on boot, the file is still generated, on purpose.
+4. Although this option disables *display* of the `INIT.TX` file on boot, the file is still generated, on purpose.
 First, it acts as build documentation, recording what was built and when.
-Second, you may wish to enable this welcome message later, and it’s rather painful to go back through the build process to regenerate it later.
+Second, you may wish to enable this welcome message later, and it’s rather painful to go back through the build process to generate it after the fact.

 ### --help